 Family Calendar – Now this is probably the most common use of the Google Calendar.
 For my family I have a different calendar for each individual member of the family.
 One thing I’ve done maybe slightly differently here though, is I have created Google accounts for each of my kids.
 They don’t have the password to them yet, but I did this for a few reasons.
 First, so eventually when they do get their own devices, their calendar will automatically go to it, and I won’t have to copy all of their appointments and things over.
 Second, I was already creating a calendar for them anyway, it might as well just be their real calendar tied to their own account.
 Third, I wanted to reserve them a good Google account username.
-So, I create the Google account (I had to fudge the year they were born, but since I don’t actually give them access to this account until they are age appropriate I was ok with this), then I go into their calendar settings and share the main calendar with my own Google account, and my husband’s Google account.
+So, I create the Google account (I had to fudge the year they were born, but since I don’t actually give them access to this account until they are age appropriate I was ok with this and Google now allows kids accounts!), then I go into their calendar settings and share the main calendar with my own Google account, and my husband’s Google account.
 I, of course, also shared my husband’s google calendar with my account, and my google calendar with my husband’s account.
 This way, both of us have access to all of the scheduling calendars.
 When I make a dr. appt for my daughter I put it on her calendar, for my husband, I place it on his.
 Now when I look at my calendar I can see the entire family color coded by family member.

 Meal Planning – I’ve mentioned this before, that I will sit down with all of the recipe websites I frequent, my cookbooks (of which I have a plethora), and my Google calendar, and I start planning the week or even month of meals for my family.
 I create an all day appointment for the recipe name, and then in the notes of the appt I’ll write down where it came from, whether it’s a link to a website, or a cookbook and page number.
 I love that my phone will tell me what I have planned to make that day, so if its a slow cooker meal I can make sure to pop it in there earlier in the day.